arieees666/arieees666.github.io/README.md

  - Sept 19, 2020: `Continued attempt on previous work but to no avail.
 Get a glimpse of how hard rootcon ctf is and promise to self to come back stronger for next year.
 Aside from that, solved three challs (2 pwn/1 rev) from downunder ctf.
 Continuing to work on chall #3`
  - Sept 20, 2020: `Solved return to revenge chall from DownUnder ctf, learned to bypass baby seccomp`
  - Sept 21, 2020: `Published writeups for solved downunder ctf challenges.
 Analyzed exploit for revenge chall and echo server`
+ - Sept 22, 2020: `Found and triggered vulnerabilities for lab6C.
+Had to peek at a writeup to know that I needed a partial overwrite to solve the chall (I overcomplicated reversing it and trying to think of the solution when in fact it was that simple)`